How To Reduce Your Business Expenses

 10. Cut Rent or Lease Costs

 If you are paying high rent in your area, then it may be time to consider moving.
-But be aware that location is very important.
+But be aware that location is critical.
 If you can find a cheaper location that will not affect your revenues, then it’s time to start looking.

 That’s The Way I See It!